cloudmesh-community/book/chapters/class/516/quicktips.md

 ## Time Commitment

 Any class at a university requires a significant time commitment.
-Due to the different background the students have, it is difficult to predict the actual time needed.
+Due to the different backgrounds the students have, it is difficult to predict the actual time needed.
 On average, we see that students spend 6 hours on the class if they do participate every week.
 Students with little programming experience spend up to 12 hours.

+Naturally, you need to balance your course work.
+If another class has assignments every week and you do not spend at least 6 hours on this class, also you will have a hard time with this class.
+If you spend less than 6 hours, please, work ahead and do not just spend the 6 hours on another class.

 ## Course Material List

-Course material is distributed as ePubs, PDF, Video or Presentations.
-However, you are required to research some topics on the internet as Cloud Computing is a rapidly evolving field, and we find the most up to date information on the Web.
-We also ask you to help us updating the ePub and to use additional resources as appropriate.
+Course material is distributed as ePubs, PDF, Video, or Presentations.
+However, you are required to research some topics on the internet as Cloud Computing is a rapidly evolving field, and you likely find the most up to date information on the Web.
+However, not all information on the Web is accurate or works.
+It will be in your responsibility to filter that information.

+Throughout the semester we also ask you to help us updating the ePub and to use additional resources as appropriate.

-The list includes:
+The list of resources for the class include:

 * [Cloud Computing](https://laszewski.github.io/book/cloud/)[@las19cloudcomputing]
 * Introduction to Python [@las19python]
 * Linux for Cloud Computing [@las19linux]
 * Scientific Writing with Markdown [@las19writing]

 Other documents may include: